Impro-Visor/Impro-Visor/README.txt

  be truncated without having the need to provide short versions of the pattern.
  Consequently, few chord patterns are needed.

+ There is a checkbox to save the roadmap whenever a leadsheet is saved.
+This roadmap is represented in S expression form and is primarily of interest to certain developers and researchers at present.

- Various small bugs were fixed.
+ Various bugs were fixed, including one in the Style Editor.

- Known bug:
+ Known bug remaining:

  In active trading, with Impro-Visor going first, the first trade played by the user in a chorus is not recorded.
 Subsequent trades in the chorus are recorded properly.